Skip to main content

 Advanced, cross-language, cross-script name matching requires a complex combination of specifically trained AI models, names databases, language and culture-specific rules engines, and other technologies.
 These systems work together to complete the advanced work of understanding and matching names.

-Babel Street Name Match (formerly Rosette Name Indexer) uses a combination approach to name matching that is:
+Babel Street Match (formerly Rosette Name Indexer) uses a combination approach to name matching that is:

 • AI-powered, dynamically and simultaneously considering all the ways that names can vary, not just the ways found in a list